 CSCI 3250 Data Structures.
-(3) Fall (even years)
+(3) on demand

 Review of basic data structures such as stacks, queues, lists, and trees.
 Graphs and their applications.
 Internal and external searching and sorting.
 Memory management.

 CSCI 3310 Organization of Programming Languages.
 (3) on demand